mrcberkay/Text-Analysis/README.md

 **Confirm:** Click "Confirm" to start the comparison.
 **Copy All:** Copies the results to your clipboard.

-If you are interested in improving this tool, feel free to reach out!
+If you are interested in improving this tool or have questions, feel free to reach out!
 You can also make changes for your personal use.